 Through our Corporate Advisory Network of diverse corporate and organizational leaders, we aim to increase support for New Frontier, help create job opportunities for young adults (21 or older) on the spectrum who have completed appropriate training programs, and eliminate misconceptions and biases about working with people with disabilities with the ultimate goal of removing barriers to employment for the community we support.
 The network also provides professional development, training, and mentorship opportunities for New Frontier individuals.

-The Corporate Advisory Network, meeting 3-4 times a year, is committed to the principles of diversity and inclusion in the workplace for individuals with autism and other developmental disabilities.
-As such, it serves as an advisory body and strategic partner committed to sharing best practices, expertise and opportunities that will help facilitate employment and internship opportunities for individuals.
+The Corporate Advisory Network, meeting 3-4 times a year, is committed to the principles of diversity and inclusion in the workplace for individuals with autism and developmental disabilities.
+As such, it serves as an advisory body and strategic partner committed to sharing best practices, expertise, and opportunities that will help facilitate employment and internship opportunities for individuals.

 Birch Family Services Mentorship Program

-Corporate mentors assist New Frontier participants to develop and fulfil their full potential by providing expert knowledge and professional advice.
-Mentors engage mentees in discussion about workplace etiquette, networking, and navigating work norms, as well as help them to clarify goals and individual needs.
+Corporate mentors assist New Frontier participants to develop and fulfill their full potential by providing expert knowledge and professional advice.
+Mentors engage mentees in discussion about workplace etiquette, networking, and navigating work norms as well as help them to clarify goals and individual needs.
 For their part, mentees share what they hope to achieve through the mentorship and the areas that they feel are in need of improvement.
 Mentees also take advantage of any opportunities for job shadowing presented by the mentor and take part in mock interviews and resume discussions.

 New Frontier Volunteer/Internship Program